Lion and Sun: Qajar and Pahlavi dynasties

-Islamic-Iranian Interpretation
+Iranian Interpretation

-The earliest known Qajar lion and sun symbol is on the coinage of Agha Mohammad Khan Qajar, minted in 1796 on the occasion of Shah's coronation.
+The earliest known Qajar Lion and Sun symbol is on the coinage of Agha Mohammad Khan Qajar, minted in 1796 on the occasion of Shah's coronation.
 The coin bears the name of the new shah underneath the sun and Ali (the first Shi'ite Imam) underneath the lion's belly.
-Both names are invoked and this coin suggest that this motif still stands for the shah (sun) and religion (lion), "Iranization and Imamification of sovereignty".
+Both names are invoked and this coin suggest that this motif still stands for the shah (sun) and Iranian Nationality (lion), "Iranisation and Imamification of sovereignty".
 In the Qajar era, the emblem can be found on Jewish marriage certificates (ketubas) and Shi'ite mourning of muharram banners.

+A gold coin from early 19th-century Qajar Iran, currently held at the Aga Khan Museum in Toronto.